Glaucoma damages the optic nerve

 There are several treatment options available for glaucoma:

 Prescription medications are often used to help patients control the pressure of the eye to prevent further nerve damage.
-Medical management of glaucoma is under care of your eye doctor who will prescribe the medication and closely monitor effectiveness.
+Medical management of glaucoma is under the care of your eye doctor who will prescribe the medication and closely monitor effectiveness.

 Cypass® Macro Stent